crymscom/srganalytics-ios/docs/README.md

   * `MAKVONotificationCenter`: A safe KVO framework.
   * `SRGAnalytics`: The main analytics framework.
   * `SRGAnalytics_MediaPlayer`: The media player analytics companion framework.
-  * `SRGContentProtection`: The framework to enable playback of protected medias.
   * `SRGLogger`: The framework used for internal logging.
-  * `SRGNetwork`: A network framework.
   * `TCCore`: The core TagCommander framework.
   * `TCSDK`: The main TagCommander SDK framework.
 * If you use our [SRG Data Provider library](https://github.com/SRGSSR/srgdataprovider-ios) to retrieve and play medias, add the following frameworks to your project: